 From there, my memory is a bit cloudy.
 I remember them talking about the anesthesia, and even the doctor showing me a polyp on the TV screen, but everything after the anesthesia is a bit hazy like I was half asleep.
 At no point did I feel any pain!

 The procedure took less than an hour.

-Afterwards, they wheeled me into another room where my wife was waiting for me.
+Afterward, they wheeled me into another room where my wife was waiting for me.
 The doctor came in to explain the results.
 He had found and removed three medium-sized polyps.
-They were not cancerous, but the were “pre-cancerous”, so it was really good that I had them removed.
+They were not cancerous, but they were “pre-cancerous”, so it was really good that I had them removed.

 But, I was glad to get it taken care of, and given how easy the procedure was, I didn’t mind knowing I’d have to do it again relatively soon.
 There are much worse things to have to do.

-Other than the drowsiness, I had no other ill effects afterwards.
+Other than the drowsiness, I had no other ill effects.